MEMCTRL (FTMCTRL) — Memory controller stub¶

 MCFG4 | R/W | 0x00000000 |

-The only bit-level exception is MCFG3 bit 27:
+The one bit-level exception — MCFG3 bit 27¶

 | Bit | Name | Behaviour |